Ovolo

+Ovolo is an Italian word that means "little egg".
 The ovolo or echinus is a convex decorative molding profile used in architectural ornamentation.
 Its profile is a quarter to a half of a more or less flattened circle.

 The 1911 edition of Encyclopædia Britannica says:adapted from Ital. uovolo, diminutive of uovo, an egg; other foreign equivalents are Fr. ove, échine, quart de rond; Lat. echinus... [as used] in architecture, [for] a convex moulding known also as the echinus, which in Classic architecture was invariably carved with the egg and tongue.
 In Roman and Italian work the moulding is called by workmen a quarter round.
 The "egg and tongue" referred to, also known as egg-and-dart, egg-and-anchor, or egg-and-star, refers to alternating egg and V-shapes enriching the surface of the concave ovolo in many early cases.